turquoiseowl/i18n/README.md

     }
 ```

-An localize arguments passed to MVC URL-Helpers or other functions that require a plain string:
+And localize arguments passed to MVC URL-Helpers or other functions that require a plain string:

 ```html
 @Html.LabelFor(m => m.Name, "[[[First Name]]]")